-If you agree with this proposal, PCO will prepare letters for you to offer appointments to the leaders of the recognized opposition parties.
-Subsequent to this, PCO will work with your office to draft the appropriate Instruments and determine an appropriate time for the swearing in of the Privy Councillors designate.
-Following this, PCO would coordinate briefings as required.
+If you agree with this proposal, PCO will prepare letters for you to offer appointments to the leaders of the recognized opposition parties and, subsequently, will work with your office to draft the appropriate Instruments and to determine an appropriate time for the swearing in of the Privy Councillors designate.
+I will then work with our security agencies and the offices of the opposition leaders to coordinate the briefings as needed going forward.